oliversavio/oliversavio.github.io/books.md

 - [Soft Skills: The software developer's life manual][soft-skills]

 ### Poetry
-These books are by my good fried Mihir Chitre, an engineer turned fulltime ad-man and poet.
+These books are by my good friend Mihir Chitre, an engineer turned fulltime ad-man and poet.
 - [School of Age][school-of-age]
 - [Hyphenated][hypen]